joolstorrentecalo/gitlab-foss/doc/development/secure_coding_guidelines.md

 existing Markdown cached HTML to mitigate the effects of already-stored vulnerable XSS content.
 For an example, see ([issue 357930](https://gitlab.com/gitlab-org/gitlab/-/issues/357930)).

-If the fix is in JavaScript assets hosted by GitLab, then you should take these actions when security fixes are published:

-1. Delete the old, vulnerable versions of old assets.
-1. Invalidate any caches (like CloudFlare) of the old assets.

-For more information, see ([issue 463408](https://gitlab.com/gitlab-org/gitlab/-/issues/463408)).

 #### Input validation

 - [Input Validation](https://youtu.be/2VFavqfDS6w?t=7489)